 After everything is painted, take a moment to make sure you didn’t miss anything.
 Once you are satisfied with the model, put everything together.

 That wraps things up in just 16ish simple steps.
-And because models look more dramatic a black background, here are some fancy pictures of the final product.
+And because models look more dramatic with a black background, here are some fancy pictures of the final product.

 If you want to read some more off-the-cuff talk about Custodes, check out Fireside with Pendulin: Adeptus Custodes article which focuses more on Kill Team and what initially drew me in to the Custodes faction.